Arize-ai/client_python/src/arize/_generated/api_client/docs/UsersApi.md

 - `{}` — at least one field must be provided
 - `{ "name": "   " }` — name cannot be whitespace only

-Requires account admin role or USER_UPDATE permission.
+Updating `name` requires account admin role or USER_UPDATE permission.

+Updating `is_developer` requires account admin role.
+Callers without account admin that include `is_developer` in the body receive `403`.

 <Note>This endpoint is in beta, read more [here](https://arize.com/docs/ax/rest-reference#api-version-stages).</Note>